 Does Weed Help IUD Cramps?

 Who would have thought that a device often used to reduce menstrual cramps can cause cramps?
 Yes, today we’re talking about IUDs.
 An IUD or intrauterine device is a hormonal contraceptive inserted into the uterus.
 There are many reasons why people opt for an IUD, such as to improve period symptoms and prevent pregnancy.
-Unfortunately, some people end up with IUD cramps.
-We know that weed is used to alleviate pain.
+Unfortunately, some people end up with IUD cramps after insertion.
+We know that cannabis is often used to alleviate pain.
 So, does weed help with IUD cramps?
 Here’s what we know.

 Photo: Unsplash